 Wood has always been used in fiberglass boat construction, in stringers, and oftentimes as core in high compression areas such as under cleats, stanchions, and winches.
 Wood works great in these applications but we all know that the big problem with wood is the fact that it rots if it gets wet.
 Here at Gougeon Brothers, Inc. (GBI), we have spent long hours writing manuals and training people to use proper techniques using epoxy to keep wood dry and strong.
 Continue reading →

-During warm summer months, handling characteristics of WEST SYSTEM Epoxy will be different than at other times of the year.
-Our cure times are based on an ambient temperature of 72°F, but in warmer temperatures the epoxy will cure faster.
-There are some steps you can take to ensure good results when using WEST SYSTEM Epoxy in warm environments.
+During warm summer months, WEST SYSTEM Epoxy working time and other handling characteristics will be different than at other times of the year.
+Our cure times are based on an ambient temperature of 72°F, but in warmer temperatures, the epoxy will cure faster.
+There are some steps you can take to extend epoxy working times and ensure good results when using WEST SYSTEM Epoxy in warm environments.
 Continue reading →

-When most epoxies are exposed to the atmosphere (especially cold and damp conditions) a secondary chemical reaction can occur at the surface of the epoxy, leaving a waxy looking by-product called amine blush.
+When most epoxies are exposed to the atmosphere (especially cold and damp conditions) a secondary chemical reaction can occur at the surface of the epoxy, leaving a waxy-looking by-product called amine blush.
 This water-soluble film appears only at the end of the cure cycle, and never at all when WEST SYSTEM® 207 Special Clear Hardener is used.
 Continue reading →